Academic Resource Center

 Students can come to the Center for Writing and Speaking for support at any stage of their writing or speaking projects.
 The COWS is a hub for writing, and you will find students and faculty in the COWS working on writing, talking about writing, and learning more about writing.
 We host open writing hours for students and faculty and we offer one-on-one consultations with trained student writing consultants.
 You can sign up for a one-hour appointment on our website, or just drop in when we are open.
 Bring whatever you have: prompts, ideas, notes, rough drafts, or even final drafts.
 We will work with you to help you develop your writing.
 We believe learning to write well is a lifelong process and that everyone can benefit from collaborating with a good listener.

 In the 2015-2016 academic year we will be launching our Speaking Fellows program.
 Students will be able to make appointments with speaking fellows to practice presentations, receive coaching, work on class participation, or prepare a group presentation.
 Watch our website for more information.

 The COWS is open evenings from 7pm to midnight for consultations.
 We also have afternoon hours on Fridays and Sundays and open writing hours during the week.
-You can also find COWS in Penrose from 8pm to 10pm Sunday through Wednesday in the Learning Commons for drop-in consultations.
 Please check the website or our bulletin board for upcoming hours and events.

 In addition to one-on-one consultations, the COWS offers several workshops on writing throughout the year and thesis boot camps for seniors.
 We work closely with the Writing Fellows and with the English Language Fellows to promote an atmosphere that produces excellent writers and speakers.
 We are also available to visit faculty classes by request.
 Please contact Prof. Lydia McDermott with any questions or requests in Olin East E 122.